gregoropmann/GregorOpmannOS/README.md

 8. Let all the fun stuff run in front of your face, like **"Welcome to Arch Linux"**, do not worry about any **Warning**s or **Error**s (only if it doesn't boot into Arch, don't contact me.)
 9. You get automatically thrown into **Xfce4** as the **root** user, which can be pretty scary if you're stupid, you are playing with fire, don't delete random stuff and it won't burn you.

 10. Do whatever you want, it's Linux ...
 Arch, btw.
+The background is somewhere /usr/opt/default.png